 - (6) Personnel Policies.
 Personnel practices shall be supported by appropriate, written personnel policies.
 Individual personnel records shall include job descriptions, qualifications, licenses, performance evaluations, and health examinations, and shall be kept current.
-If personnel under hourly or per visit contracts are utilized by the Home health agency, there shall be a written contract between such personnel and the agency clearly designating: - (a) that patients are accepted for care only by the primary Home Health Agencyhome health agency; - (b) the services to be provided; - (c) the necessity to conform to all applicable agency policies including personnel qualifications; - (d) the responsibility for participating in developing plans of treatment; - (e) the manner in which services will be controlled, coordinated, and evaluated by the primary agency; - (f) the procedures for submitting clinical and progress notes, scheduling of visits, periodic patient evaluation; and - (g) the procedure for determining charges and reimbursement. - (7) Planning and Budget.
-A Home Health Agencyhome health agency, under the direction of the Governing governing Bedybody, shall prepare an overall plan and budget which provides for an annual operating budget.
+If personnel under hourly or per visit contracts are utilized by the home health agency, there shall be a written contract between such personnel and the agency clearly designating: - (a) that patients are accepted for care only by the primary home health agency; - (b) the services to be provided; - (c) the necessity to conform to all applicable agency policies including personnel qualifications; - (d) the responsibility for participating in developing plans of treatment: - (e) the manner in which services will be controlled, coordinated, and evaluated by the primary agency; - (f) the procedures for submitting clinical and progress notes, scheduling of visits, periodic patient evaluation; and - (g) the procedure for determining charges and reimbursement. - (7) Planning and Budget.
+A home health agency, under the direction of the governing body, shall prepare an overall plan and budget which provides for an annual operating budget.
 If capital expenditures are anticipated, a three-year capital expenditure plan shall be provided and updated annually.
-The overall plan, budget and capital expenditure plan shall be reviewed and updated at least annually. - (8) Evaluation. - (a) A Home Health Agencyhome health agency shall have written policies requiring an overall evaluation of the agency's total program at least once a year by the group of professional personnel (or a committee of this group), Home Health Agencyhome health agency staff, and consumers; or by professional people outside the agency working in conjunction with consumers.
+The overall plan, budget and capital expenditure plan shall be reviewed and updated at least annually. - (8) Evaluation.

+- (a) A home health agency shall have written policies requiring an overall evaluation of the agency's total program at least once a year by the group of professional personnel (or a committee of this group), home health agency staff, and consumers; or by professional people outside the agency working in conjunction with consumers.
 The evaluation shall consist of an overall policy and administrative review and a clinical record review.
 The evaluation shall assess the extent to which the agency's program is appropriate, adequate, effective and efficient.
-Results of the evaluation shall be reported to the Governing governing Body body and maintained separately as administrative records.
+Results of the evaluation shall be reported to the governing body and maintained separately as administrative records.
 Mechanisms shall be established in writing for the collection of pertinent data to assist in this evaluation.
-This data to be considered may include but is not limited to: 1. number of patients receiving each service offered; 2. number of patient visits; 3. reasons for discharge; 4. breakdown by diagnosis; 5. sources of referral; 6. number of patients not accepted with reasons; and 7. total staff days for each service offered. (b) At least quarterly, appropriate health professionals representing at least the scope of the program, shall review a sample of both active and closed clinical records to assure that established policies are followed in providing services (direct services as well as services under arrangement).
-Evidence of this review shall be documented by dated minutes.
-Authority Ga.
-L. 1980, p.
-1793 O.C.G.A.
-Secs.
-31-2-4 et seq. and 31-7-150 et seq.-Administrative History.
-Original Rule entitled "Administrative Standard." was filed on January 6.
-1981; effective February 6, 1981, as specified by the Agency.
+This data to be considered may include but is not limited to:

+- 1. number of patients receiving each service offered;

+- 2. number of patient visits;

+- 3. reasons for discharge;

+- 4. breakdown by diagnosis;

+- sources of referral;